gvwilson/thirdbit/src/fiction/darker-web/index.md

 The young man standing there is wearing a conservative blue suit and a pin-striped tie.
 Nila does not invite him in.

-The silence stretches uncomfortably.
-Finally, he clears his throat.
+As the silence stretches uncomfortably, he clears his throat.
 "Ma'am, my name is Levitt.
 We spoke on the phone.
 I was hoping…"